tylermilner/VaporDockerDemo/README.md

 ## The Server App

 The Vapor Swift server app in this repo is just the standard [Vapor API template app](https://github.com/vapor/api-template), which is a simple backend that stores Todo list items in a database.
-The source code has been modified slightly to use a PostgreSQL database rather than the default SQLite database, but all other functionality remains the same.
+To keep things simple, the version of the app on this branch uses the default in-memory SQLite database which starts fresh each time the app is launched.
+Check out the `master` branch to see a version of this app that connects to a containerized PostgreSQL database.
 The following endpoints are available when the app is running:

 * `GET /`
 * `GET /hello`